Primordial Black Holes and Scalar-induced Gravitational Waves in Sneutrino Hybrid Inflation: Embedding in a Realistic Framework: Sneutrino Hybrid Inflation

 The field evolution from the pivot scale to the end of inflation is given in \cref{fig:phipsiCl} for the BPs in \cref{parmsetsSNCL}.
 The exact power spectrum \cref{Powspec} is given in \cref{fig:PS_k_Cl} from the pivot scale till the end of inflation.
 The power spectrum is constrained by the angular resolution of current CMB measurements at scales $10^{-4}\lesssim k/\text{Mpc}^{-1}\lesssim 1$.
 However, inhomogeneities at these scales result in isotropic deviations from the usual blackbody spectrum and are known as spectral distortions \cite{Chluba:2012we}.

 There are two major categories of these distortions: $\mu$-distortions, associated with chemical potential that occurs at early times, and Compton $y$-distortions, generated at redshifts $z \lesssim 5 \times 10^4$.
 A $\mu$-distortion is associated with a Bose-Einstein distribution with $\mu \neq 0$.
-Currently, the COBE/FIRAS instruments put the most stringent constraints on spectral distortions, which restricts $\lvert\mu\rvert \lesssim 9.0 \times 10^{-5}$ and $\lvert y \rvert \lesssim 1.5\times 10^{-5}$ at the $95\%$ C.L \cite{Fixsen:1996nj}.
+Currently, the COBE/FIRAS instruments put the most stringent constraints on spectral distortions, which restricts $\lvert\mu\rvert \lesssim 9.0 \times 10^{-5}$ and $\lvert y \rvert \lesssim 1.5\times 10^{-5}$ at the $95\%$ C.L \cite{Fixsen:1996nj, Byrnes:2024vjt, Iovino:2024tyg}.
 A PIXIE-like detector can investigate distortions with magnitudes $\mu\lesssim 2\times 10^{-8}$ and $y\lesssim 4 \times 10^{-9}$ \cite{A_Kogut_2011}.
+The power spectrum on small scales, should be around $10^{-2}-10^{-3}$ to explain the maximum abundance of DM.
+While the peak is constrained from FIRAS on large scales see the bounds in \cref{fig:PS_k_Cl}.
 We find that our model parameters in \cref{parmsetsSNCL} satisfy the constraints of COBE/FIRAS.
 It is important to note that in the BPs \cref{parmsetsSNCL}, although the mass scale $M$ is sub-Planckian the coupling $\beta$ is such a large number.
 We will see later in \cref{sec:alphaattrac} that it can be controlled by introducing a field transformation by the so-called $\alpha$-attractor.